PFP LEARNING PATHS

 Each course is designed to build knowledge while progressing one’s career.
 To earn the PFP® designation, applicants must also have 3 years of relevant work experience.

 The PFP® requires applicants to complete an approved learning path prior to taking the AFP certification exam.
-Three paths are offered through CSI, and one path through Mohawk College and two paths through Seneca College.
+Three paths are offered through CSI, one path through Mohawk College and two paths through Seneca College.

 NOTICE: 5-YEAR RULEThe PFP® learning path must be completed no more than 5 years before enrolling to write the Applied Financial Planning (AFP) Certification Examination.
 If an individual has exceeded the 5-year timeline, the Financial Planning II course (or another approved course) must be taken to upgrade knowledge.
 (Note: If your enrolment in the AFP Certification Examination expires prior to your writing the examination(s), the 5 year rule is applied back to the original time of completion of your learning path.)

 Advanced standing information for F.Pl. or CFP designation holders: